Mass VetsAdvisor, Mass. Department of Veterans' Services

 Resources to help veterans prepare for meaningful careers, develop expertise, and find employment.
 Includes section on employment rights.

-Provides free legal advice to homeless and low-income veterans in the Greater Boston area.
+Provides free legal advice to homeless and low-income veterans with a case in Essex, Middlesex, Norfolk, Plymouth or Suffolk counties.
 "Veterans Legal Services' mission is to promote self-sufficiency, stability, and financial security of homeless and low-income veterans through free and accessible legal services."

 Information on the assistance available to veterans and their families who are facing financial hardship in an easy-to-read format